-Washington Post: Trump shared classified info to Russians
+Sources: Trump shared classified info with Russians

 - Trump met with Russian officials last week

-- The Washington Post reports he shared highly classified information
+- The Washington Post first reported he shared highly classified information

-(CNN)President Donald Trump shared highly classified information with the Russian foreign minister and Russian ambassador to the US in a White House meeting last week, according to The Washington Post.
+(CNN)President Donald Trump shared highly classified information with the Russian foreign minister and Russian ambassador to the US in a White House meeting last week, The Washington Post first reported Monday.

+Two former officials knowledgeable of the situation confirmed to CNN that the main points of the Post story are accurate: The President shared classified information with the Russian foreign minister.

+The President did not directly reveal the source of the information, but intelligence officials told CNN that there is concern that Russia will be able to figure out the highly sensitive source.

 The White House scrambled to respond to the report Monday night, issuing several statements before sending H.R.
 McMaster, Trump's national security adviser who participated in the meeting, out to speak with White House reporters.